 Not going to lie, Key West is EXPENSIVE.
 I found it hard to find budget accommodation on the island…so kinda gave up and went for a ‘cheaper’ expensive resort…

 - Ibis Bay Resort – A weekDAY night in December from $120 or A weekEND night in December from $200.
 In PEAK SEASON (January onwards) rooms at the Ibis Bay Resort are $300 a night.
-This makes December a perfect month if you are after some winter sun without breaking the bank.
+This makes visiting Key West in December a perfect time to go if you are after some winter sun without breaking the bank.

 - Conch Tour Train – $31.45 Adult ($15.75 child ticket)